Skip to content

 args: ["install-assets"]

 Junior merges runtime dependency declarations from all loaded plugins and prepares them with junior snapshot create.
+Identical declarations are deduplicated.
+Plugins that declare different versions of the same npm package cannot share a snapshot, so snapshot creation fails until their versions agree.

 Install the plugin next to @sentry/junior, then add the package name to a runtime-safe plugin set: